Sanssouci Park – most beautiful park landscapes in Germany

 Tickets

-The combined ticket sanssouci + entitles you to a single visit to all * open palaces of the Prussian Palaces and Gardens Foundation Berlin-Brandenburg in Potsdam, including Sanssouci Palace, on one day.
+The combination ticket sanssouci+ allows for a one-time visit to all* open palaces of the Prussian Palaces and Gardens Foundation Berlin-Brandenburg in Potsdam, including Sanssouci Palace, on a single day.
+(Starting from €17 per person, GetYourGuide, free cancellation up to 24 hours before the start.)

 Guide Tours